Blackymas/NSPanel_HA_Blueprint/docs/install.md

 10. For Wi-Fi credentials, use `!secret` for added security or input them directly.
 Learn about secrets in ESPHome: [Home Assistant Secrets in ESPHome](https://www.youtube.com/watch?v=eW4vKDeHh7Y).

-11. (Optional) Adjust `nextion_update_url` to the URL of a TFT file hosted on an HTTP or HTTPS server, ensuring that the file is accessible to the NSPanel.
+11. (Optional) Adjust `nextion_update_base_url` to the base URL of a directory hosted on an HTTP or HTTPS server,
+    ensuring the directory is accessible to the NSPanel.
+The system will automatically append the version and
-    This URL will be used by ESPHome to download the TFT file to your panel.
+    model name to this URL to determine the TFT file location.

+    For example, if your base URL is `http://homeassistant.local:8234/local/nspanel/`, and the panel is running
+    version `v4.4.0`, the system will look for the TFT file in `http://homeassistant.local:8234/local/nspanel/v4.4.0/`.
     For more information on hosting the TFT file and setting up the URL, see the [Upload TFT](#upload-tft) section.

     > [!CAUTION]
     > **Prefer HTTP over HTTPS for File Transfer**
     > While you might encounter examples using HTTPS in URLs for file transfer,
     > it is strongly recommended to use HTTP, especially when employing the `arduino` framework.
-    > The support for HTTPS in this context can be unstable,
-    > often leading to issues with file transfers.
+    > The support for HTTPS in this context can be unstable, often leading to issues with file transfers.

 12. (Optional) Enhance security with API encryption by adding the copied key from step 6 to the **My Customization** area.
     > [!TIP]